-Flood Emergency Preparedness and Citizen Communications
+Flood Emergency Preparedness and Resident Communications

-They can be caused by heavy rain, storm surge, a tropical cyclone, hurricanes, tsunamis, and even high tides.
+hey can be caused by heavy rain, storm surge, a tropical cyclone, hurricanes, tsunamis, and even high tides.
 Floods and flash floods are terrifying natural disasters because they are a consequence of so many other types of weather events.
 Every state in the United States has areas that are at risk of flooding, and each year, these deadly and devastating disasters claim hundreds of lives.
 In 2016 alone, 126 Americans lost their lives due to flooding or flash flooding, and nearly 5 percent of those fatalities involved children under ten years of age.

-Help keep your citizens aware of the risks associated with flooding year-round with regular reminders regarding flood safety and preparation best practices.
+Help keep your residents aware of the risks associated with flooding year-round with regular reminders regarding flood safety and preparation best practices.
 If a flood event occurs in your community, follow our emergency communication best practices below to keep residents and travelers informed before, during, and after a flood event occurs.

 The Risks of Flooding Coast to Coast